A truncated photon

-For $t<0$, when the reflector is effective, the fields get reflected at $x=0$.
-Since the reflector is assumed perfect, the fields are disconnected into independent fields on each side, denoted by superscripts $\regi$ and $\regii$.
-We let the reflector have $\pi$ phase shift from the left, and also from the right.
-Similarly to \eqref{Efieldwc}, the electric field can then be written
+For $t<0$, when the reflector is effective, the field gets reflected at $x=0$.
+Since the reflector is assumed perfect, the field is disconnected into independent fields on each side, denoted by superscripts $\regi$ and $\regii$.
+We let the reflector have $\pi$ phase shift from both the left and the right.
+Similarly to \eqref{Efieldw}, the electric field can then be written

 where